Atemndobs/pixelate_api/README.md

 ## About Pixelate

 Pixelate (imaginary application name) is a real time app consisting if is a mix of an instagram clone with a commenting section.
-Pixelate is the back-end build on Laravel
+Pixelate is the back-end built on Laravel </br>
-Deja-Vu is the frontend build in vue.js
+Deja-Vu is the frontend built in vue.js

 This is my attempt to build a microservice  application based on laravel and vue js.
 To try out this application, check the link below.